 Both EOS and OKRs aim to help organizations grow strategically from a grounded, central vision.
 They also share many overlapping elements, including a focus on prioritization, strategy, and time-bound metrics.

 Using either methodology, organizations can successfully build from the ground up, or existing companies can retool or transform by clarifying why, how, and for whom they exist.
-For both frameworks, it’s critical to return to mission, vision, and values throughout the process and reflect upon results.
+For both EOS and OKRs, it’s critical to return to mission, vision, and values throughout the process and reflect upon results.

 Although they have slightly different audiences, EOS and OKRs share important values, including: